iit-DLSLab/Panoptic-SLAM/README.md

 }
 ```

+## Release News
+- **Oct 27 2025:** Publish Data used in the paper
+  - The Data used for the experiments in the paper can be downloaded [here](https://huggingface.co/datasets/DLS-IIT/Panoptic-SLAM/tree/main).

 ## Build Panoptic-SLAM on Docker
 For easy installation of our system, we provide a dockerfile to install all dependencies from Panoptic-SLAM.
 You can install docker following the instruction from [here](https://docs.docker.com/engine/install/ubuntu/). </br>
 First, clone the repository: